mindjs/mindjs/README.md

 ## Getting started

-* Check out the [Getting Started](./wiki/GETTING_STARTED.md) to start building your first Mind.js app. :rocket:
+* Check out the [Getting Started guide](./wiki/GETTING_STARTED.md) to start building your first Mind.js app. :rocket:

 For more information look at the following sections: